VinCloud1/Jan2023_batch/Ansible/Ansible_SSH_Configuration.md

 - ls
 - cat authorized_keys
 - vi authorized_keys

-# How to use the password less authentication

-- ssh-keygen
-(This will generate the  key pair (id_rsa and id_rsa.pub)   under .ssh)

 # We need to copy the id_rsa.pub key to the VM's/ machine which need to be connected- hosts unders authenticatedkeys
 - cd  .ssh